andrcuns/macos-setup/README.md

 ### dotfiles

-Dotfiles management by [GNU stow](https://www.gnu.org/software/stow/) is supported.
-Dotfiles location is saved in [variables config](group_vars/all/all.yml) and it assumes it contains stow.txt file with a list of dotfiles with each file/folder on line. stow role performs stowing, comment it out of [playbook.yml](playbook.yml) to not use this feature.
+Dotfiles management by [chezmoi](https://www.chezmoi.io/) is supported.
+Dotfiles repository path is set via `DOTFILES_REPO` environment variable.
+It can also be passed as an argument to `install.sh` script.